Image: Freestyle dancers, parents & teacher with Ella as part of BBC Dance Passion Filming

 AIMS

-Build on the success of 2025 pilot tour of Disco Queen + a feature on BBC Dance Passions
+Build on the success of 2025 pilot tour (Alhambra Bradford, The Lowry and The Place) of Disco Queen + a feature on BBC Dance Passions.

-Place based engagement with C&YP from working class Freestyle dance backgrounds
+Place based engagement with C&YP from working class, underrepresented dance form, Freestyle dance.

-Remount Disco Queen over a 2 week rehearsal process at Bradford Arts Centre
+Remount Disco Queen over a 2 week rehearsal process at Bradford Arts Centre.
+Touring to Barnsley Civic, Sheffield Theatres, Edge Hill, Stage@Leeds and Bradford Arts Centre.

 WHAT HAS ALREADY HAPPENED?

-Premiere of Disco Queen, solo dance theatre show about Freestyle dance in Bradford - made working with the Freestyle community supported by Arts Council England and BD25
+Premiere of Disco Queen, solo dance theatre show about Freestyle dance in Bradford - made working with the Freestyle community supported by Arts Council England, BD25 and The Place

 Pilot tour of Disco Queen at The Place and The Lowry